 Mr. Ramos concurrently holds the positions of Assistant Vice President for Accounting, Compliance Officer and Data Protection Officer.
+He has held this position since August 20, 2020.
 He is a Certified Public Accountant and Certified Internal Auditor.
 He earned his Masters in Business Administration from Ateneo Graduate School of Business.
-He graduated from Philippine School of Business Administration with a Degree of Bachelor of Science in Accountancy in 2003, Cum Laude.
+He graduated from the Philippine School of Business Administration with a Degree of Bachelor of Science in Accountancy in 2003, Cum Laude.